Blosc/bloscpack/README.rst

 for housekeeping:

 :header:
-    a 32 bit header containing various pieces of information
+    a 32 byte header containing various pieces of information
 :meta:
     a variable length metadata section, may contain user data
 :offsets: